The Rottendorf Foundation

 Hannes Wader was born in 1942 in Bethel near Bielefeld in the simplest of circumstances.
 His performances at Burg Waldeck made him known to a larger audience in the 1960s.
 Together with Reinhard Mey, Franz Josef Degenhardt and Hanns Dieter Hüsch, he was one of the most prominent members of a new German singer-songwriter scene.

-In addition to his socially critical yet lyrical and poetic songs, Wader devoted himself in the 1970s to folk songs, which were frowned upon at the time.
+In addition to his socially critical yet lyrical and poetic songs, Wader devoted himself in the 1970s to folk song, which was frowned upon at the time.
 After 50 years, he ended his touring life in 2017.
 In 2013 he was awarded the ECHO prize for his life’s work, which includes 37 studio and live albums.
-In 2019, his autobiography “Trotz alledem. mein Leben“.
+In 2019, his autobiography “Trotz alledem.
+My life”.

 Overview of award winners: